charlie2099/charlieevans.dev/blog_drone_interceptors_page.md

 # Drone Interceptors

+<p>This is an essential mechanic for iteratively testing different drone configurations to see which combinations of components (alongside other factors) are most effective
+        at intercepting hostile drones.</p>

+These can provide improvements in a drone's performance, or introduce trade-offs such as making a drone heavier or more costly to construct.

+### Customisation System
+Each drone builds starts off with a base set of attributes.
+As new augments are added to a drone during the customisation stage, the base attributes of the drones are affected, for better or worse.
+For example, augmenting a drone with a component of any kind will of course increase it's weight attribute.
+Certain components may see an increase or decrease in a drones speed, acceleration, range, cost, and more.

+### Save System
+Another of the key technical challenges faced was developing a save system.
+A save system was needed to handle the

+There was a need for a system that could update and retrieve data dynamically

+Due to the dynamic nature of the customisation system, it was inevitable that an additional system would be needed to handle the retrival of different

+#### Context
+See above

+#### Problem
+Once a drone has finished being customised in the workshop, and it's base attributes have now changed, it was important that this new data is carried forward with the drone to the next scene, the game.
+It was also important that this data was retained after the player had finished playing, and not lost after the player reboots the game at a later point.

+Inevitably, this meant a system was needed that could handle the saving and retrieval of a player's drone configurations.
+Additionally, a data retrieval system was also required for the game's post analytics and drone budgeting system.

+#### Proposed Solution
+It made sense therefore that rather than developing three separate save systems for each use case, a singular system should be designed that could flexibly support different types of save data.

+#### Solution
+Placeholder

+### Other Stuff

 Our clients are looking for ways to customize their drones, so that they can easily add or remove components to fine-tune them before deploying them.
 They desire a playground in which to experiment with different drone configurations in order to test and evaluate the most